spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     `\StarterProject\Game\StarterProject.uproject`

     > This step is essential as the `spatial` folder must be located in the directory above your `<GameRoot>`.
 This is so the GDK scripts work correctly with Unreal.
-1. Your game's project needs some extra files and folders to run with the GDK; you can copy these from the StarterProject repository that you cloned earlier.
+1. Your game's project needs some extra files and folders to run with the GDK; you can copy these from the StarterProject repository that you cloned earlier in the [Before you start](#before-you-start) section.

     To do this: either in a terminal window or your file manager, navigate to the root of the `StarterProject` repository and copy all of the files and folders below to your `<ProjectRoot>`: